 - Hudson’s Bay Company has no CPA program and as a landmark Canadian institution that is now an American company, they are quite interesting; their FP&A team is split between Canada and the USA.
 Only 10% of their American FP&A team has a CPA/Accounting background; in Canada it’s 91%

-- lululemon has shown some real willingness to hire outside the traditional background for their FP+A team (possibly due to years of non-Canadian leadership) and their team is still approximately 65% CPA
+- lululemon has shown some real willingness to hire outside the traditional background for their FP&A team (possibly due to years of non-Canadian leadership) and their team is still approximately 65% CPA

 What is the role of Financial Planning and Analysis and is it crucial that we focus our recruitment efforts mainly on CPAs?
 Evolved FP&A requires business partnering to optimize decision making and drive results.
 Yes, there are cyclical, routine elements that are required of the job (budgeting, forecasting, etc) but the true power of the function is unleashing analytical people with quantitative skills (who also have an in depth understanding of finance) into the business to support the execution of operational agendas.
-Shane points out “there is nothing in that mandate that jumps out at me saying ‘this is why we should exclusively look at CPAs’”.

 Mona Kennedy is the VP, Finance at Indigo and she has also noticed an incongruity with how we hire in FP&A, and what the actual role of the function demands.
 Traditionally, FP&A people have been “focused on budgeting and forecasting, variance analysis, and commentary, they’re not thinking about ‘how do I add value to the business’?
 What are the drivers and how do we help leaders make the right decisions?”
 Mona recognized that CEO/COOs without finance backgrounds are not always able to ask for evolved FP&A as they don’t necessarily know what the function can really do.
 It’s incumbent on finance itself to reinvent the function and demonstrate real value to the business.